btholt/complete-intro-to-computer-science/lessons/recursion.md

 ---
 path: "/recursion"
 title: "Recursion"
-order: "2C"
+order: "4A"
-section: "Foundational Concepts"
+section: "Recursive Sorts"
 description: "Brian defines recursion as something that recurses.
 In this section Brian teaches what recursion is and some places you might use it."
 ---